Dominus-Draconis/Robotics-Help/Notebook-and-Interview/README.md

 > - 15 hole long c-channel (*4)
 > - 18 tooth gear (*2)

-## Topic 4: Build and program the solution
+## Topic 4 Build and program the solution

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|
 | Build and program the solution | Records the steps to build and program the solution.
 Includes enough detail that the reader **could recreate the solution following the steps in the Notebook**. | Records the key steps to build and program the solution. **Lacks sufficient detail to recreate the solution**. | **Does not record the key steps** to build and program the solution. |

 Record all the steps you take to build the robot.
 You should do this through daily entries describing all changes made to the robot and why in as much detail as possible.
 As the rubric says,
->"Includes enough detail that the reader could recreate the solution following the steps in the notebook”
+>"Includes enough detail that the reader could recreate the solution following the steps in the notebook"

 This means you should be incredibly specific about the sizes and materials of the pieces you use.
 If you do change your design, provide updated sketches when possible.
 Pictures of construction are incredibly helpful but when you include pictures use them together with words and descriptions of what is in the picture.
 However, pictures are not as helpful as a good sketch.
 If you don’t have a picture or drawing skills, even a simple sketch can help you describe what changes you made to the robot.